ayushsrivastava55/disaster-vault/README.md

 To hook the UI and oracle into Flow:

-- Replace the mocked `createVault` / `getVaultStatus` functions in `web/lib/flow.ts` with FCL transactions and scripts.
+- Replace the placeholder `createVault` / `getVaultStatus` functions in `web/lib/flow.ts` with FCL transactions and scripts.
 - Expand `oracle/src/index.ts` to sign and submit `EarthquakeOracle.updateData` transactions (e.g., using the Flow CLI service account or a custodial key).
 - Configure a scheduled transaction on Flow testnet that runs `MonitorDisastersAction` every six hours, calling into the vault contract to execute `autoDonate` when thresholds are met.